What nonprofits need to be organizationally healthy and increase their impact.

 **Why if it’s not scary, it’s not bold enough

 Brain science tells us that storytelling is the absolute best way to plant ideas in the minds of others, help them shift their thinking or validate existing thinking and belief systems.
 And, fundraising is all about strengthening stakeholder relationships.
-This is done by helping donors see and embrace an organization’s mission, as well as validate and substantiate their own philanthropic beliefs by giving a financial gift.
-The impact of Covid-19 has had a profound impact on fundraising strategies.
-Many nonprofits have struggled to tell their story or to hide their panic about their future.
-Many have questioned what their fundraising message should be (or IF they should even have one!).
-This course will help nonprofits refocus their strategies in a mid-to-post Covid world.
+This is done by helping donors see and embrace an organization’s mission, as well as validate and substantiate their own philanthropic beliefs by giving a financial gift to things they believe in.
+Nonprofits are currently facing more uncertainty around funding than ever before.
+With institutions under fire and federal funding being pulled, it’s vital that nonprofits expand their focus to fortifying and bolstering their donor and community relations.
+Storytelling is the magic bullet that helps that happen.

 Attendees will learn: